BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 The training process will first prepare your dataset (the images) for training.
 It will then start the training, generating an image every N steps.

-Don't worry if some of the images are weird, or don't even contain a person; that's normal, in my experience.
+Don't worry if a few of the early images are weird, or don't even contain a person; that's normal, in my experience.
 However, at some point you should start to see a majority of images that increasingly look like your input character.

 # 5. Choosing and validating a particular iteration of the trained embedding